GibsonSantos/E-commerce/README.md

 **Warning: This Project is in Development**

-This is a e-commerce project to sell pokemon

 ## How to Install and Run the Project

 1. ``` git clone github.com/GibsonSantos/E-commerce.git ```